 - The positive reports about an improvement in the Chinese regulatory environment and IP protection are seen as an incentive to increase levels of investments.

 - 83% of the respondents are not considering relocating manufacturing capacity or sourcing outside of China.
 This is a 3% increase compared to 2018.

 - Over 60% of the respondents admit international companies in their industry are treated equally in comparison with local companies, an increase of 7% from 2018.

 - Despite some declines in profitability and the tension in China-US relationship, China remains a key priority destination for most AmCham members.

 It is important to take into account that the data were collected prior to the Corona outbreak.
 It means that a major part of the report relates to managers’ viewpoints in regard to subjects that are on the verge of a complete shock, as a result of the virus outbreak in China and the entire world.

-Time will tell whether this survey findings are still relevant, but in the meantime, it is advisable to see the glass as a half full and learn the lesson by making backup plans for bad days in the future.
-PTL Group’s professional team knows how to help you with making such preparations.
+Time will tell whether these survey findings are still relevant, but in the meantime, it is advisable to see the glass as a half-full and learn the lesson by making backup plans for bad days in the future.
+Business support in China is what we do best, and our professional teams know how to help you with making such preparations.
 Get in touch for quick insights.